 Cold Pinto Bean Salad

-- 1 can BUSH's Cocina Latina Frijoles a la Mexicana (15.5 oz) drained
+- 1 can BUSH's Cocina Latina Frijoles a la Mexicana (or any canned pinto beans of choice that are well seasoned) (15.5 oz) drained

 - 1/2 cup canned corn kernels drained